-The goal of this project is to design and construct a blinking orbital prosthesis.
 While current orbital prostheses have the visual appearance of a normal eye, they are static and do not move.
-This makes a prosthesis quite noticeable, especially when a person blinks their normal eye - giving the appearance of constant winking.
-This project aims to create a blinking orbital prosthesis that will mimic the blink of a normal eye.
-Use of a blinking prosthesis can help disguise the prosthesis and boost the user's confidence in their appearance, which can increase their quality of life.
-The ultimate goal of this project is to coordinate the prosthesis's blink with that of the normal eye; however the first objective is to create a controllable single blink that mimics a normal eye.
+This makes a prosthesis quite noticeable, especially when a person blinks their normal eye - giving them an appearance of constant winking.
+We have designed and constructed a blinking orbital prosthesis that closely mimics the blink of a normal eye.
+This design can help disguise the prosthesis and boost the user's confidence in their appearance, which can increase their quality of life.
+The design can be further advanced by miniaturizing it to fit inside the orbital cavity and by coordinating the prosthesis's blink with that of the normal eye.